subhamsatpathy11/CapG_All_Assignments/Spring_Core/SpringCore_Assignment.md

 Create a class Question with following attributes: questionid, question, answers.
 There are 3 cases for above program.

+ - Write a program where answers is of type List<String> or String[]
+ - Write a program where answers is of type Set<String>
+ - Write a program where answers is of type Map<Integer, String>.
+In case of Map, Integer value represents answer's sequence number.
+ - Create a Test class with main() method, get Question bean from ApplicationContext object and print question and its answers. e.
+Also write the JUnit Test cases for above program.

+Use XML based configuration.

 ```java
 //class name - Question